How To Preach Better Sermons – Your Step-by-Step Guide

 Reading books about preaching and subscribing to blogs about preaching are the best way to gleam from the best preachers and communicators of our time.

-Though you’d probably never have the chance to meet with the authors face to face, reading books from great preachers gives you access to how they plan a sermon, come up with ideas, how they tell a story and how to present well.
+Though you’d probably never have the chance to meet with the authors face to face, reading books from great preachers gives you access to how they plan a sermon, come up with ideas, and tell stories.

-There are a lot of great books preaching, but my top recommended book has to be The Pro’s Sermon Prep Playbook.
+There are a lot of great books preaching, but my top recommended book has to be Preaching Killer Sermons by Lane Sebring.

-While there’s lots of books out there that focus on the more mechanical side of expository preaching and sermon structures (which is necessary), this super practical book shows you how to communicate more effectively as a preacher.
+While there are a ton of books that focus on the mechanical side of expository preaching and sermon structure (which is necessary), this super practical book shows you how to communicate more effectively as a preacher.

 You want to copy no one but gleam from everyone.